Are you a do-it-yourselfer? Enjoy the satisfaction of completing a project on your own?

 - Work may only be performed by owner-occupants.
 Only the owner can complete the work firsthand and only at their primary residence.

-- Homeowner permits do not apply for homes for sale, rental units, any kind of multi-unit residential building, or commercial buildings.
+- Homeowner permits do not apply for homes for sale, rental units, any kind of multi-unit residential building, or buildings that will be used for some kind of commercial purpose.

 - A homeowner is not permitted to install his or her own internal wiring, electrical work, or equipment associated with a hot tub or a swimming pool.